VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/VideoConnection/VideoType.md

 # VideoType ==~object~==

-The `VideoType` represents a video entity with its associated metadata and properties.
+This type represents a video entity with its associated metadata and properties.

 ## Fields